-The following table shows directives which can be applied to configure and use the WURFL NGINX Module.
+The following table shows directives which can be applied to configure and use our WURFL NGINX Module.

 Section Syntax Description Availability http wurfl_enable Enable/Disable the WURFL module.
-Since version 1.8.4.1, the WURFL module is disabled by default and will need to be enabled: wurfl_enable on; Otherwise all WURFL commands will be ignored and the WURFL module will not be loaded.
+Since version 1.8.4.1, the WURFL module is disabled by default and you will need to issue the wurfl_enable on; to enable it.
+Otherwise all WURFL commands will be ignored and the WURFL module will not be loaded.
 Possible values: on/off.
 Default value: off.
-1.9
+1.9 http wurfl_root Defines the location (path) of the WURFL data file.
+1.4

-Section Syntax Description Availability http wurfl_root Defines the location (path) of the WURFL data file.
-1.4 wurfl_updater Allows seamless updates of the WURFL Engine with new data downloaded from Scientiamobile.
+Section Syntax Description Availability wurfl_updater Allows seamless update of WURFL engine with new data downloaded from Scientiamobile.
 This directive must follow wurfl_root.
 It takes two parameters: • the data url (taken from your personal Scientiamobile Vault account, choosing between two data file types: .zip or .xml.gz) Take care that wurfl_root file type and wurfl_updater data url file types match so you may need to change the wurfl_root file type accordingly.
-Please note that in the case your license is expired, NGINX won't start with Updater configured. • the updater checking frequency (how often the updater checks for any new WURFL data file to be downloaded and used by the engine) which you can choose between DAILY and WEEKLY.
+Please note that in case your license is expired, NGINX won't start with updater configured. • the updater checks for any new WURFL data file to be downloaded and used by the engine) which you can choose between DAILY and WEEKLY.
 In order to let the Updater perform its activities both the wurfl_root folder and file must be writable by NGINX.
-The wurfl- updater.log file in wurfl_root folder and file must be writable by NGINX.
-The wurfl- updater activity.
-1.8.3
+The wurfl_updater.log file in wurfl_root folder will contains details on Updater activity.
+1.8.3 wurfl_patch Adds one or more custom patch files to the WURFL repository.
+1.4

-Section Syntax Description Availability wurfl_patch Adds one or more custom patch files to the WURFL repository.
-1.4 wurfl_target_defau lt or wurfl_target_fast desktop_browser match or wurfl_target_perfo rmance or wurfl_target_accur acy These configuration options are deprecated and will be removed in a future release.
+Section Syntax Description Availability wurfl_target_defau It or wurfl_target_fast desktop_browser match or wurfl_target_perfo rmance or wurfl_target_accur acy These configuration options are deprecated and will be removed in a future release.
 1.4 wurfl_cache_Iru or wurfl_cache_null In order to increase performance while processing real HTTP traffic, we suggest setting up a LRU cache.
 The LRU caching strategy will speed up lookup operations on processed User Agents by keeping them in an LRU map.
 By default the cache will be set to 30000 entries which accounts for 7 to 10 MB of additional memory usage.
 Specific concerns regarding memory usage apart, users are advised to size their cache generously (100,000 or more) to increase performance.
-For more information, please see LRU Cache Mechanism .
+For more information, please see LRU Cache Mechanism.
 1.4